 Whether you are new to tertiary education or completing the final year of your degree, every university student faces the challenge of balancing a study schedule with everyday routine.
 How many hours need to be allocated to study each week to be successful in your course?

-At Western Sydney University Online, we recommend each student dedicates 10 hours of study to each unit per week.
-For a standard study load of two units, this equates to 20 hours of study each week.
+At Western Sydney University Online, we recommend each student dedicates 10 hours of study to each subject per week.
+For a standard study load of two subjects, this equates to 20 hours of study each week.
 No matter whether you’re doing a degree in marketing, accounting or anything else.

 How many hours should I set aside for study each day?